Inspection Reports for

 Visit Reason

-This document is a Plan of Correction submitted by the facility in response to deficiencies cited during a prior inspection, outlining corrective actions to address identified issues.
+This document is a Plan of Correction submitted by the facility in response to deficiencies cited during a prior inspection.
+It outlines corrective actions taken to address regulatory findings.

 Findings

-The plan addresses multiple deficiencies including discharge procedures for Medicare services, pressure ulcer prevention interventions, preparation and choice provision for pureed diets, food storage and sanitation practices, Medical Director attendance at QAA meetings, and dietary manager certification enrollment.
+The plan addresses multiple deficiencies including discharge procedures for Medicare services, pressure ulcer prevention, dietary services for pureed diets, food storage and sanitation, Medical Director attendance at QAA meetings, and dietary manager certification.

 Deficiencies (6)